Do you brush your pet's teeth every day? With gum disease more prevalent in dogs than in humans, now may be the time to start.

 Also, some pets are born with a dental problem that means they're either missing teeth or their first teeth don't fall out properly and they need treatment to remove them.

 Dental insurance will often cover these types of dental problems.
-All LV= pet policies include treatment due to an injury and to remove milk teeth after 16 weeks of age if the pet was insured before they were 16 weeks old.
+All LV= pet policies include treatment due to injury and the cost to remove the first milk teeth if your pet is 6 months or older and he/she was under 16 weeks old when the cover started.
 LV= Lifetime policies will cover other dental treatment, as long as regular check-ups and preventative measures have been taken.

 Good dental hygiene will help stop dental problems building up.
 Brushing your dog's teeth daily, with regular check-ups at the vet will help.